 Dangerous Dog: “Dangerous Dog” is a dog adjudicated to be vicious by a court of competent jurisdiction and ordered killed by that court, where all appeals of that judicial determination have been unsuccessful.

 The No Kill Equation includes 11 essential components.
-When all components are COMPREHENSIVELY implemented, it has proven to result in live release rates of 90% and higher.
+When all components are COMPREHENSIVELY implemented, it has proven to result in live release rates over 90%.

 The programs and services of the No Kill Equation are: